jboi-github/GameFrame/README.md

 I read all the documents, ran through deploying Apps based on the extracted code and bundled it then in this FrameWork.

 ## What you get
 **GameFrame** follows a simple information model and provides configurable-standard navigations for easy user experience.
-Additionally it provides two ways to earn money with your game: (1) by adding products, purchasable via in-ap purchases and (2) via adertisements with banners, interstitials and rewarded videos.
+Additionally it provides two ways to earn money with your game: (1) by adding products, purchasable via in-ap purchases and (2) via advertisements with banners, interstitials and rewarded videos.

 ### Information
 There're four kinds of information items that are defined in `GameFrameKit`.